buglabs/bugswarm-java/README.md

 is currently based on using a bidirectional chunked http connection, though will likely be moving [Websockets](http://code.google.com/p/jwebsocket/) soon.

+### Dependencies

+Note, before using this library, binary dependencies must be resolved.
+As of Bug Rootfs 2.1.1, the necessary dependencies have already been deployed to ```/usr/share/java/bundle/```  The dependencies also need to be resolved in eclipse.
+One technique would be to embed the additional .jar files into your eclipse project, however this produces large .jar files that can take a while to deploy to the bug.
+We suggest resolving the dependencies locally:

+1. Clone this repository to a folder outside of your eclipse workspace:  ```git clone git@github.com:buglabs/bugswarm-java.git```
+1. In Eclipse, click on ```Preferences -> Target Platform -> Running Platform -> Edit -> Add```
+1. In the dialog select Directory and then navigate to the swarm-libs folder of this repository.
+1. The Target Content dialog should now show '4 plug-ins available' for swarm-libs.
+1. Finish the dialog and restart eclipse.

+Note that com.buglabs.bug.swarm.client is included as a binary dependency.
+As a result, you should not import the source into eclipse unless you need to make changes to the swarm library itself.
+The copy of com.buglabs.bug.swarm.client included in this repository is the same version already deployed to the R2.1.1 rootfs.
+If you have an older rootfs, simply copy the .jar files from the swarm-libs folder over the the directory ```/usr/share/java/bundle``` on the rootfs.

 ### API Usage

+The following is a snippet demonstrating how to use the bug swarm library.
+The following code has also been included in the SimpleSwarmExample bug application in this repository.
+To try out the following code on your bug, you can write your own application from scratch or

+1. select ```file -> import -> Existing Projects into Workspace -> Select Root Directory -> Browse
+1. Select the SimpleSwarmExample folder from this repository
+1. Click on Finish
+1. Deploy the application to your bug
+1. On your bug serial console, execute ```tail -f /var/log/felix.log``` and notice the verbose bug swarm output
+1. Additionally, save this html file to your workstation PC: ```https://raw.github.com/buglabs/bugswarm-js/master/examples/helloworld.html``` and open the local file in your google chrome web browser
+1. Right click in the empty white space and select ```inspect element```
+1. Click on the Console tab
+1. You should see presence messages from multiple resources, as well as two different messages, ```{"test":"foo"}``` and ```{"message":"Java client hi"}```

 ```java